-A 2014 published study on the MMR-V vaccine in Canada determined that the risk of febrile seizures to be double in children receiving the MMR-V vaccine when compared to those receiving the MMR and varicella vaccines separately.7 A 2015 meta-analysis found a two-fold increase in febrile seizures between 5 and 12 days or 7 and 10 days following MMR-V vaccination in children between the ages of 10 and 24 months.8
+A 2014 published study on the MMR-V vaccine in Canada found that the risk of febrile seizures to be double in children receiving the MMR-V vaccine in comparison to those receiving separate doses of MMR and varicella vaccines.7 A 2015 meta-analysis found a two-fold increase in febrile seizures between 5 and 12 days or 7 and 10 days following MMR-V vaccination in children between the ages of 10 and 24 months.8

-Serious complications reported by Merck in the MMRII product insert during vaccine post-marketing surveillance include:9
+Serious complications reported by Merck in the MMRII product insert during vaccine post-marketing surveillance have included:9

 - brain inflammation (encephalitis) and encephalopathy (chronic brain dysfunction);

 - panniculitis (inflammation of the fat layer under the skin);

 - atypical measles;

 - syncope (sudden loss of consciousness, fainting);

 - vasculitis (inflammation of the blood vessels);